humblenginr/nutshell/README.md

 <img src="https://github.com/user-attachments/assets/d7a119fb-5a27-4282-b13b-a7ba6982695e" width=100/>

 **Nutshell** is a shell that, in a nutshell, is a nutshell.
-It’s a lightweight command-line interface that brings the core functionalities of a shell together in a compact form—like a nutshell!
+It’s compact shell I am developing in C.

 ## Features

 - **Command Execution**: Run basic shell commands with ease!
 - **Argument Handling**: Pass arguments like a pro.

-- **Piping Power**: Chain commands together like a series of nuts in a shell.
-- **Background Processes**: Let your commands run while you kick back and relax.
+Future Support:
+1. Piping
+2. Background
+3. Builtin
+4. etc

 ## Build Instructions

-Ready to crack open your very own Nutshell?
-Make sure you have the following ingredients on hand:
+Make sure to have the following dependencies:

-- **Clang**: For compiling this nutty creation.
+- **Clang**: For compiling.
-- **Flex**: To generate the lexical analyzer (the nutcracker!).
+- **Flex**: To generate the lexical analyzer.
-- **Bison**: Our trusty parser generator, making sense of it all.
+- **Bison**: Parser generator

 ### Steps to Build